NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

 The CASP-GO stereo processing system
 ------------------------------------

-CASP-GO (https://github.com/mssl-imaging/CASP-GO) is a set of algorithms that are meant to augment certain parts of ASP :cite:`tao2016optimised, tao2018massive`.
-Thse algorithms were developed at the Imaging Group, Mullard Space Science Laboratory, University College London, by Yu Tao, under the direction of Jan-Peter Muller.
+CASP-GO (Co-registered ASP using Gotcha Optimisation, https://github.com/mssl-imaging/CASP-GO) is a set of algorithms that are meant to augment certain parts of ASP :cite:`tao2016optimised, tao2018massive, shin2012progressively, otto1989region`.
+Thse algorithms were developed at the Imaging Group, Mullard Space Science Laboratory, University College London, by Yu Tao, under the direction of Jan-Peter Muller, with funding from the EU-FP7 project titled "iMars:Analysis of Mars Multi-Resolution Images using Auto-Coregistration, Data Mining and Crowd Sourcing Techniques" under contract no. #607379.

 Under NASA proposal 19-PDART19_2-0094 we researched incorporating these algorithms into ASP.

 CASP-GO consists of three algorithms: